Kayliec23/Kayliec23.github.io/project.md

 ## Introduction

-In this study we will use the Palmer penguin dataset from the UCI Machine Learning Repository to evaluate and compare logistic regression model with Multi-Layer Perceptron (MLP) Classifier Neural Network.
+In this study we will use the Palmer Penguin dataset [1] from the UCI Machine Learning Repository to evaluate and compare logistic regression model with Multi-Layer Perceptron (MLP) Classifier Neural Network.
 The purpose of this study is to compare the performance of the two models for binary classification as well as multi-classification.
 To do this we will examine three sets of outcomes: penguin species, geographical location of the penguins, and penguin sex.
 The first two outcomes can be classified into three classes, whereas the last into two.

 We concluded that overall the MLP Classifier NN performs better than the classical logitsic regression model, however, both show the best results for the "species" class.